emilymweiss/vec2text_662_project/README.md

 ### A note about evaluating 0 step models
-**TODO!!!!
-Add more clarity here**
-We discovered that Morris et al.'s [run.py](https://github.com/jxmorris12/vec2text/blob/master/vec2text/run.py) in the Vec2Text Github evaluates the hypothesizer, 0 step models once they have been trained.
+We discovered that Morris et al.'s training script, [run.py](https://github.com/jxmorris12/vec2text/blob/master/vec2text/run.py) in the Vec2Text Github, evaluates 0-step models at the end of training.
-Thus, we did not explicitly run our evaluation script on our base models, and instead chose to report the results of the built-in evaluation in [Evaluation results](https://github.com/emilymweiss/vec2text_662_project/edit/main/README.md#evaluation-results).
+Thus, we did not explicitly run our evaluation scripts for the in-domain datasets on our 0-step models.
+Instead, we chose to report the results of the built-in evaluation for those models, as seen in [Evaluation results](https://github.com/emilymweiss/vec2text_662_project/edit/main/README.md#evaluation-results).

 ## Running our ablations

+**TODO?**

 ## Evaluation results